Maria Louise Baldwin

 Maria Louise Baldwin (September 13, 1856 – January 9, 1922) was an American educator and civic leader born and raised in Cambridge, Massachusetts.
-She lived all her life in Cambridge and Boston.
+She lived almost all of her life in Cambridge and Boston.
 Writing in 1917, W. E. B. Du Bois claimed she had achieved the greatest distinction in education to that time of any African-American not working in segregated schools.